Cook Islands Trust vs. Jersey Trust

 What a Jersey Trust Is

-Jersey trusts are used for estate planning, succession, tax structuring, holding corporate assets, managing philanthropic vehicles, and segregating commercial interests.
-The jurisdiction’s strength is its institutional depth: a large pool of experienced professional trustees, a well-funded regulator, a respected Royal Court with decades of trust jurisprudence, and a stable political environment backed by implicit UK support.
+Jersey’s strength is its institutional depth: experienced professional trustees, a well-funded regulator, a Royal Court with decades of trust jurisprudence, and stable political conditions backed by its association with the United Kingdom.

 Jersey’s Firewall Provisions